 Once customers felt comfortable that their credit card details weren’t going to be abused and that the transaction was secure, eCommerce had all the financial technology (the “fintech”) it needed to get up and to run.

 But credit cards will only take online purchases so far.
 Receiving a payment by credit card is excellent for large retail firms that have a relationship with credit card companies.
 It’s less useful for individuals who want to sell products online.
 It’s an expensive way to make business purchases.
 It doesn’t help freelancers who want to charge a list of clients for the previous month’s work.
-And if you want to pay a friend back for a concert ticket, a credit card will be of little use.
+And if you want to pay a friend back for something, a credit card will be of little use.

 According to one count, there are now 1,362 fintech companies in 54 countries around the world.
 They’re building services that range from digital wallets and peer to peer payment apps to NFC software that allows customers to pay in stores with just a wave of their iPhone or Android devices.
 Many of those businesses are centered in New York, London, Singapore and Israel, but Oslo, Amsterdam, Copenhagen, Stockholm, and Helsinki are predicted to form the next wave of fintech hubs.
 One in every eleven fintech start-ups is now based in the Zug Valley, Switzerland.
 Some of those companies might consist of little more than a handful of coders and marketers telecommuting from their bedrooms.
 Others are giants, both in terms of finance and technology.
 Google and Apple are among the leading tech firms breaking new ground in mobile-based payments.